Woo Sang-ho (politician): Comment on Kang Nan-hee's letter

 On 10 February 2021, Woo once again provoked a controversy when he wrote his opinion about a letter of Kang Nan-hee (widow of the former Seoul Mayor Park Won-soon) on his Facebook.
 He wrote, "I've seen Ms Kang Nan-hee's letter reported on media.
 Park Won-soon is my comrade from now (when I'm writing this post) till my death."
 He added, "I was almost crying while gritting my teeth.
 How hard he was!
 How could he bear!"
 He also indicated, "The late Park was my role model for an innovation, as well as a comrade discussing democracy and human rights together."
 Finally, he ended, "I will be the one to continue his policies and develop his dreams."

 The post was widely regarded as "another harassment" against the victim, as Park committed suicide following an allegation of sexual harassments.
 It was subsequently condemned by opposition parties i.e. the People Power Party (PPP) and the Justice Party (JP).
 Cho Eun-hee, the Mayor of Seocho and one of the PPP pre-candidate for the Seoul mayorship, questioned him, "Are you going to continue Park's sexual harassments?"
 Oh Shin-hwan, another PPP pre-candidate, denounced Woo that "he would like to provoke another harassments" and urged him to immediately resign.
 Ahn Cheol-soo, the most favourable opposition pre-candidate, asked the Democratic Party to drop the "mad candidate", referring Woo.
 Following the public criticisms, Woo explained that he was consoling Park's bereaved family members and not advocating the late's sexual harassments.

-On 18 February, the Minister of Gender Equality and Family Chung Young-ai indicated that Woo's remark is "another harassment".
+On 18 February, the Minister of Gender Equality and Family Chung Young-ai indicated that Woo's remark was just "another harassment".